treyhunner/treyhunner.github.com/source/_posts/2018-09-03-stop-writing-lambda-expressions.markdown

 Personally, I'd prefer to see those generator expressions written over multiple lines of code ([see my article on comprehensions](http://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/)) but I find even these one-line generator expressions more readable than those `map` and `filter` calls.

 Mapping and filtering are very useful operations, but you don't need the `map` and `filter` functions to do them.
 Generator expressions are a special syntax that exists just for the tasks of mapping and filtering.

-## What about the simple cases?
+**Use generator expressions instead of the map and filter functions**.

+## Misuse: sometimes you don't even need to pass a function

-Comprehensions and generator expressions are a great replacement for using map and filter and some functions really do deserve a name, but what about other cases where it's useful to pass around simple functions that perform a single operation?
+What about cases where you need to pass around a function that performs a single operation?

-I sometimes see code like this written by newer Pythonistas who are keen or functional programming:
+Newer Pythonistas who are keen on functional programming sometimes write code like this:

 ```python
 from functools import reduce